suchipi/suchibot/README.md

 xcode-select --install
 ```

-> NOTE: Nowadays in macOS, apps need permissions in order to monitor and simulate input. suchibot will automatically request them the first time it's run, but be aware that permission requesting is broken on macOS if you have System Integrity Protection disabled.
+> NOTE: Nowadays in macOS, apps need permissions in order to monitor and simulate input. suchibot will automatically request them the first time it's run, but be aware that permission requesting is broken on macOS if you have System Integrity Protection disabled (not a bug in suchibot; a "feature" of macOS).
 >
 > You can run with env var "DEBUG" set to `suchibot:mac-permissions` to see log output relating to the permission requests.
 >